Pragith/pragith/pragith-net/app/content/blog/2021/2021-02-11-cloud-bill-autopsy.md

 In January, our cloud bill triggered a CFO alert.
 We had exceeded our budget by 40%.

 The easy answer is "growth."
-But when we looked at the unit economics—cost per active user—it was trending up, not down.
+But when we looked at the unit economics, cost per active user, it was trending up, not down.
 That means we were getting less efficient as we scaled.

 We spent two weeks auditing our AWS spend.
 Here is where the money was bleeding.